-Sensitive introverts need their sleep.
+Sensitive people need their sleep.
 Period.
 Take this from someone who once tried her hardest to ignore that, and paid the consequences.

 In college, I had a huge crush on a guy who believed it was a waste of life to sleep for more than six hours a night.
-I adopted his sleep habits, and I got so anxious I could barely function.
+I adopted his sleep habits, and within a month I was so anxious I could barely function.

 Sleep deprivation is in fact associated with a surprising variety of serious consequences, ranging from cognitive impairment and forgetfulness to weight gain and heart disease.
 Being exhausted kills your sex drive and makes you significantly more accident prone.
 And it is strongly linked to depression.

 There’s no way around it: when you don’t get your sleep, you’ve got rough road ahead.